csorbakristof/pagestest/docs/forstudents.md

 # For students

-Selectable topics are presented in these pages.
-(In hungarian.)
+Selectable topics are presented in these pages (in hungarian.)